 Wild, remote and stunningly beautiful, the city of Kodiak is a rugged outpost on Alaska’s famed “Emerald Isle.”
 Accessible only by plane or ferry, Kodiak is nearly 200 miles offshore from Homer and truly off the beaten path.
 But a visit here will find you in a different Alaska—one of extreme wilderness and beauty, populated by hearty, friendly frontier folks.
 Climb lush mountains rising out of the sea, fish meandering rivers filled with salmon, beachcomb surf-pounded sand beaches while spotting for whales and look for the famed Kodiak brown bear.
 You’ll also find a small, cosmopolitan city—with excellent museums, talented artists and fine food.
 Here’s why people come:

 You can get here by ferry in nine hours from Homer, which is 4-5 hours drive from Anchorage.
 Ferry travel needs to be arranged well in advance and is not frequent.
 For all these reasons, flying is your best choice for getting to Kodiak.
-You can get here in just 1 hour and 10 minutes on Alaska Airlines (typically 1-2 flights daily) or regional air carrier Ravn Alaska (typically 2-3 flights daily).
+You can get here in just 1 hour and 10 minutes on Alaska Airlines (typically 1-2 flights daily), or charter a flight with Natron Air.
 Be aware that Kodiak can get socked in by weather, which may delay your flight in or out of town.

 Click here for an itinerary that includes Kodiak.